bseverns/MotorLightSound/README.md

 the trailing character is treated as a command (think `SENSOR_OK:R`).
 The default handler just logs the command and nudges learners to hook it into `GameControl` for bonus credit.

+Want to see the other side of that conversation?
+Check out [`lanes/lane-controller`](lanes/lane-controller/).
+That's the punky little micro that straps six VL53L0X sensors to a lane, flashes a beacon, and ships `F`/`M`/`L` characters back here.
+The README in that folder doubles as a wiring cheat sheet so you can hand the assignment to students without a six-hour lab briefing.

 ## Suggested lessons & experiments

 * **State machine drills** – Ask students to add a `Celebrating` state that twinkles the LEDs before